Top Viewed Articles

 Typically, condensation in the attic starts due to a moisture issue created by introducing two completely different air masses.
 Here are the two possible reasons this problem is happening in your attic.

-2. In summer a leaking AC HVAC duct in an attic and other HVAC related inefficiency can allow air to seep out and interact with the hot humid attic air, particularly if the attic is not well vented.
+2. In summer, a leaking AC HVAC duct in an attic and other HVAC-related inefficiencies can allow air to seep out and interact with the hot, humid attic air, mainly if the attic is not well vented.